 Overview

-The Leibniz Institute for Baltic Sea Research Warnemünde (IOW) is a non-university marine research institute.
-In its four departments, the basic disciplines of marine research are represented.
+The Leibniz Institute for Baltic Sea Research Warnemünde (IOW) is a non-university institute that covers all core disciplines of marine research.
 Its research programme is directed towards coastal and marginal seas with a special focus on the Baltic Sea ecosystem.
 In addition to its research activities, the IOW pursues a transfer concept and operates research infrastructures for the scientific community.
 The IOW is a member of the Leibniz Association.
 Its institutional budget is jointly funded by the Federal Government and the Länder.
 The IOW is a foundation under public law.

 Director of the institute is Prof. Dr. Oliver Zielinski.